17 Towards the principle of Universal Human Rights.

 The moppet became a mogul.
 “Everybody’s Sweetheart” was a role model for all women to challenge male dominance,

-release the invisible corset on female aspiration and break through the glass ceiling.
-To express their thoughts as freely as men.
+To release the invisible corset on female aspiration and break through the glass ceiling.

 The womens liberation movement was growing strong and the primary issue was autonomy for women in all spheres of life, including equal opportunity in reproductive rights, sexuality, pay and employment.